Zack Thornton: New York Mets

-In 2015, he pitched again for Las Vegas, going 4–4 with a 3.94 ERA in 63 games.
+In 2015, Thornton pitched again for Las Vegas, going 4–4 with a 3.94 ERA in 63 games.
 That winter Thornton again pitched for Navegantes del Magallanes, and was named the Venezuelan Winter League's Setup Pitcher of The Year.
 In 2016, he pitched again for Las Vegas, going 0–3 with a 7.03 ERA.
-He became a free agent in November 2016.
+Thornton elected free agency following the season on November 7, 2016.

+Southern Maryland Blue Crabs

-In 2017, he pitched for the Southern Maryland Blue Crabs of the independent Atlantic League.
+On May 30, 2017, Thornton signed with the Southern Maryland Blue Crabs of the independent Atlantic League of Professional Baseball.
 In 47 relief appearances, he was 2-4 with 2 saves and a 3.63 ERA.
 He became a free agent after the season.

 Team Israel: World Baseball Classic

 On February 1, 2017, Thornton wrote on Twitter: "I'm excited to announce that I will be playing for Team Israel in the World Baseball Classic!"
 He pitched for Team Israel at the 2017 World Baseball Classic in March 2017.